Watch and Wait

 Allogeneic stem cell transplant

-In this procedure, a person with myelofibrosis receives high doses of chemotherapy or radiation to destroy the diseased bone marrow.
+In this type of transplant, a person with myelofibrosis receives high doses of chemotherapy or radiation to destroy the diseased bone marrow.
 The donor stem cells (from someone other than the patient) are then infused into the patient.

 Non-myeloblative stem cell transplant

-This transplant uses lower doses of chemotherapy or radiation prior to the infusion of donor cells.
-This type of transplant can be used in older and sicker patients, who may not be eligible for an allogeneic transplant.
+This type of transplant uses lower doses of chemotherapy or radiation prior to the infusion of donor cells.
+This type of transplant can be used in older patients, who may not be eligible for an allogeneic transplant.

 Other treatments may be available through clinical trials.
 Clinical trials can offer the opportunity to benefit from the latest treatments or combinations of treatments while helping advance knowledge of the disease and its treatment options.
 Ask your health care team if a clinical trial might be right for you.